Archimed360 – HDR vs. Multi-Flash

 HDR (High Dynamic Range) photography is used by almost all real estate photographers.
 This technique consists in taking 3 or 5 “brackets” of the same image and blending them together.
 The result is very often funky, with a lot of orange and blue color cast all over the photo.
 It’s especially true with dark interiors on a bright sunny day.

 FLASH PHOTOGRAPHY = TRUE COLORS

-Use the slider to go back and forth between HDR and Multi-Flash photography.
+Use the slider to go back and forth between Multi-Flash photography and HDR.

 Which one would you want in your portfolio to show potential clients?
 Which image sells the dream better?
 Which one pulls you in and makes you want to be in that space?
 Which photo is more inviting?
 Which one does a better job of showing off the design elements, details and textures?